 - Authoritative: in-depth, high quality, and closely related to our areas of expertise

-- Unique: revealing new or surprising facts or insights that cannot be found elsewhere
+- Unique: reveals new or surprising facts or insights that cannot be found elsewhere

 - Topical: relevant to the world beyond Intuit and its customers

-- Inspiring: persuading busy people to write about our content and share it
+- Inspiring: persuades content creators to mine our content and share it

-When writing a data report (see Data guidelines below), graphics are critical to its success.
+When writing a data report, graphics are critical to its success.
 They will tell your story.
-They will attract backlinks.
-They will earn social shares.
-Partner with your XD resource at the earliest opportunity so they know which elements (e.g. statistics) are most important to your story.
-Be sure to provide concise copy for XD to work with.
-See Content for graphics, below.
+They’ll attract backlinks.
+They’ll earn social shares.
+Partner with your design resource at the earliest opportunity so they know which elements are most important to your story.

-There are three exceptions to the Intuit style guide when writing promotable content:
+There are 3 exceptions to the Intuit style guide when writing promotable content: